shieldproject/shield-boshrelease/README.md

 the new `core` job.
 See the subsection **Database Migration**, below, for details on migrating your SHIELD data.

+The `nginx` job has been removed.
+It is now integrated into core.

 ### The New Import Errand

 Previous versions of the SHIELD BOSH release used a post-start